MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityEnergy/UtilityType.md

 ms.author: cdmditeam
 ---

-# Utility type in CloudforSustainabilityEnergyDataModel(UtilityType)
+# Utility type in Cloud for Sustainability energy data model(UtilityType)

 Classification of energy entities such as electricity or gas.